sminnee/silverstripe-staticsiteconnector/docs/en/migration.md

 #### Schema Priority

 Priority order of your schemas is important, the 'Applies To' url patterns are matched against the imported urls in priority order until the first matching schema is found.
-This means you need to order your schemas with the most specific patterns first (e.g. CustomNewsPage, NewsPage, NewsHolder), then gradually filtering down the priority order to the default catch-all patterns for Page, Image and File.
+This means you need to order your schemas with the most specific patterns first (e.g. `CustomNewsPage`, `NewsPage`, `NewsHolder` etc), then gradually filtering down the priority order to the default catch-all patterns for `Page`, `Image` and `File`.

 The default catch-all patterns are:
 	(Url Applies To | Data Type | Mime-types)